Expatria-Technologies/remora-flexi-hal/README.md

 ## Reference config
 A reference config is included in the [LinuxCNC/ConfigSamples/flexi-hal](./LinuxCNC/ConfigSamples/flexi-hal) directory. **This will need to be edited for your specific machine.**

 There are VFD options in the reference config for either vfdmod (configured for a Durapulse GS10 here), and hy_vfd (for Huanyang VFDs).
-If using hy_vfd, the vfdmod items will need to be commented out, and the hy_vfd items uncommented in [remora-flexi.hal](./LinuxCNC/ConfigSamples/flexi-hal/remora-flexi.hal).
+If using hy_vfd, the vfdmod items will need to be commented out, and the hy_vfd items uncommented in [remora-flexi.hal](./LinuxCNC/ConfigSamples/flexi-hal/remora-flexi.hal) and [qtdragon_hd](./LinuxCNC/ConfigSamples/flexi-hal/qtdradon_hd.hal).

 Machine travels, limits, and other configuration is done in [remora-flexi.ini](./LinuxCNC/ConfigSamples/flexi-hal/remora-flexi.ini).